 Although SAMHSA/CSAP does not require States to collect the National Outcomes Measures (NOMs) survey as part of the Substance Abuse Prevention and Treatment (SAPT) Block Grant, BDAP felt it was important for those receiving services funded by the SAPT Block Grant to respond to the survey questions.
 BDAP requires SCAs and prevention providers to administer the Adult and Youth (ages 12-18) NOMs once to all single services that count attendees and all recurring service participants from October 1 through November 30 of each year.
 This survey was to be administered once per attendee/participant.
-After administering the NOMs, SCAs were required to record the survey results into the Performance Based Prevention System by January 31, 2010.
-During SFY 09/10, 11,226 youth 12-18 years of age took the NOMs survey during their participation in BDAP-funded prevention services.
-During the same time period, 4,765 adults 18 and older completed the NOMs survey while participating in BDAP-funded prevention services.
+After administering the NOMs, SCAs were required to record the survey results into the Performance Based Prevention System by January 31, 2011.
+During SFY 2010-11, 14,312 youth 12-18 years of age took the NOMs survey during their participation in BDAP-funded prevention services.
+During the same time period, 5,537 adults 18 and older completed the NOMs survey while participating in BDAP-funded prevention services.

-SFY 2009/2010 Youth NOMs Survey Findings
+SFY 2010-2011 Youth NOMs Survey Findings

-- 84.38 percent of youth reported no alcohol use in the past 30 days, an increase of .45 percent, compared to SFY 08/09 (n=11176.) - 66.42 percent of youth report they have never used alcohol, an increase of .580 percent, compared to SFY 08/09 (n=11133.) - 96.06 percent of youth reported that during the past 12 months they have not driven a vehicle while under the influence, an increase of 1.04 percent, compared to SFY 08/09 (n=10751.) - 40.76 percent of youth reported they would be more likely to work for an employer who randomly drug and alcohol tests his employees, a decrease of .65 percent, compared to SFY 08/09 (n=6965.) - 84.46 percent of youth reported they have never used marijuana, a decrease of .08 percent, compared to SFY 08/09 (n=11148.) - 92.37 percent of youth reported they have never used other illegal drugs, an increase of .82 percent, compared to SFY 08/09 (n=11145.) - 17.19 percent of youth reported they first used alcohol between the ages of 12-14, a decrease of .15 percent, compared to SFY 08/09 (n=11133.) - 40.28 percent of youth reported that people are at great risk of harming themselves physically and in other ways when they have five or more alcoholic beverages once or twice a week, a decrease of 3.27 percent, compared to SFY 08/09 (n=11097.) - 61.94 percent of youth strongly disapprove of someone their age trying marijuana or hashish once or twice, a decrease of .45 percent, compared to SFY 08/09 (n=10805.)
+- 87.18 percent of youth reported no alcohol use in the past 30 days, an increase of 3.18 percent, compared to SFY 2010-2011. - 70.50 percent of youth report they have never used alcohol, an increase of 4.64 percent, compared to SFY 2010-2011. - 3.93 percent of youth reported that during the past 12 months they drove a vehicle while under the influence, an increase of .16 percent, compared to SFY 2010-2011. - 45.89 percent of youth who are working reported they would be more likely to work for an employer who randomly drug and alcohol tests his employees, an increase of 5.13 percent, compared to SFY 2010-2011. - 85.40 percent of youth reported they have never used marijuana, an increase of 1.53 percent, compared to SFY 2010-2011. - 93.05 percent of youth reported they have never used other illegal drugs, an increase of 1.35 percent, compared to SFY 2010-2011. - 13.16 percent of youth reported they first used alcohol between the ages of 12-14, a decrease of 3.38 percent, compared to SFY 2010-2011. - 43.19 percent of youth reported that people are at great risk of harming themselves physically and in other ways when they have five or more alcoholic beverages once or twice a week, a decrease of 3.38 percent, compared to SFY 2010-2011. - 64.23 percent of youth strongly disapprove of someone their age trying marijuana or hashish once or twice, an increase of 4.61 percent, compared to SFY 2010-2011.

-SFY 2009/2010 Adult NOMs Survey Findings
+SFY 2010/2011 Adult NOMs Survey Findings